-In the vicinity of the Sun, the Galactic magnetic field has a typical amplitude of few microGauss.
-This amplitude is typically increasing with decreasing distance towards the Galactic center, where it can reach values of few tens of microGauss, and up to a few milliGauss in very local regions.
-In general the regular component over most of the outer Galaxy is of order few microGauss, aligned along the Galactic plane.
+In the vicinity of the Sun, the Galactic magnetic field has a typical amplitude of a few microGauss.
+This amplitude is typically increasing with decreasing distance toward the Galactic center, where it can reach values of a few tens of microGauss, and up to a few milliGauss in very local regions.
+In general, the regular component over most of the outer Galaxy is of the order of a few microGauss, aligned along the Galactic plane.
 The overall field structure follows the optical spiral arms, with evidence for at least one large-scale field reversal in the disk, inside the solar radius, and several distortions near star-forming regions.

-For the purpose of estimating their impact on the deflection of high energy cosmic rays, Galactic magnetic fields are typically modeled as the sum of two components with different physical properties, a regular component, and a turbulent component.
-The regular component roughly follows the spiral arms of the Galaxy, and induces deflections typically perpendicular to the Galactic plane, i.e. deflections in latitude of arrival.
+For the purpose of estimating their impact on the deflection of high energy cosmic rays, Galactic magnetic fields are typically modeled as the sum of two components with different physical properties, a regular component and a turbulent component.
+The regular component roughly follows the spiral arms of the Galaxy and induces deflections typically perpendicular to the Galactic plane, that is, deflections in latitude of arrival.
 The turbulent component induces random deflections, which can be modeled as two-dimensional Gaussian distributions centered at the source.
 Indeed, we assume that such deflections are made of the superposition of many independent small deflections by independent regions with independent magnetic field directions, so that the Gaussian hypothesis is justified by the central limit theorem.
-We consider only cases in which the total deflection is small enough that the projection to the sphere is irrelevant (as well as the truncation of angles to $2\pi$).
-Typical deflections for atomic nuclei are as follows \citep{2002JHEP...07..006H}.
+We consider only cases in which the total deflection is small enough that the projection to the sphere is irrelevant (as well as the truncation of angles to~$2\pi$).
+Typical deflections for atomic nuclei are as follows [\citet{2002JHEP...07..006H}].

-For the regular component (magnetic lensing effect):
+For the regular component (magnetic lensing effect),